 GUADALAJARA

 If you’re looking for a vibrant city filled with culture, art, and history, then you’ll want to check out Guadalajara, Mexico.
-Known as the “Pearl of the West,” Guadalajara is the second largest city in Mexico and home to a wide variety of attractions, from ancient archaeological sites to modern malls and restaurants.
+Known as the “Pearl of the West,” Guadalajara is Mexico’s second-largest city and home to a wide variety of attractions.
+From ancient archaeological sites to modern malls and restaurants, there’s something for everyone.
 Here are the top 10 highlights to see and do in this vibrant city.

 1. Check Out the Metropolitan Cathedral